-If The Consumer Council's intervention proves unsuccessful, the private parking company can ultimately choose, as with any unpaid invoice, to take you to court to request payment.
+Once you raise an appeal with POPLA, the private parking company will cease any further action on the PCN.
+If the appeal is accepted by POPLA, the PCN will be waived and no further action will be taken.
+If however the appeal is rejected, then the parking company can choose, as with any unpaid invoice, to take you to court to request payment.
 It will then be a court decision as to whether the private parking company has acted unfairly.